 The full text (including the revisions proposed by the European Parliament during the first round of amendments) can be found here.

-Waterfront are industry-leading copyright solicitors specialising in a number of niche industries.
+Waterfront are industry-leading copyright solicitors specialising in a number of niche industries including engineering and app development lawyers.
 If you're interested in working with us, browse our service pages to find out more.